himotoyoshi/carray/guides/users/05_masks.md

 a.fill_copy(0)#  => [ [ 0.0, 0.0, 0.0 ], [ 0.0, 0.0, 0.0 ] ]
 ```

-Because a view shares the mask rather than a copy of it, marking a cell through
+Because a view shares the mask rather than a copy of it, masking a cell through
-a view marks it in the source:
+a view masks it in the source:

 ```ruby
 row = a[0, nil]